gpstar81/GPStar-proton-pack/OPERATION.md

 ## Super Hero Operation Guide
 ![](images/OperationNeutrona2.jpg)

 **Super Hero**: This is the default operation mode.
-The overall power up and toggle switch sequences replicate the 1984 roof top scene and the switch me on scene in Afterlife.

 - Activate toggle on the gun box turns on both the pack and wand.
 	- The switch under the Proton Pack's Ion Arm does not need to be engaged for this to work.
+The switch under the Ion Arm will turn the cyclotron on.
-- Right-hand toggles (Bottom and Top) affect the vent light and additional sound effects depending on the mode.
+- Right-hand toggles (Bottom and Top) affect the vent light and additional sound effects.
 	- The Neutrona Wand will not fire unless these switches are turned on.
 	- **Boot-Up Errors**: If you attempt to boot up your Neutrona Wand while the top toggle switch is on, the Neutrona Wand will boot into a error mode.
-Turn the top toggle switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in Neutrona Wand Config EEPROM Sub Menu. **\*see below\***
+Turn the top toggle switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in Neutrona Wand Config EEPROM Menu. **\*see below\***

-- Additionally, the lever switch near the gunbox acts as a safety switch and it must be pulled to extend the barrel before firing.
+- The lever switch near the gunbox acts as a safety switch and it must be pulled to extend the barrel before firing.

-- The Neutrona Wand vibrates only while firing.
-This can be changed to vibrate at all times or entirely disabled.
-Vibration can enabled or disabled by the vibration toggle switch in the Proton Pack.
-Vibration settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***

 **Right-Hand Toggle Switch Behavior**
 ![](images/OperationNeutrona3.jpg)